ruchisahota/gaia/v1/doc/documentation.md

 # NetworkAccessPolicy

-## Description
+> Operations: `GET` `UPDATE` `DELETE`

 Allows to define networking policies to allow or prevent processing units identitied by their tags to talk to other processing units or external services (also identified by their tags).

 ## Relations